Manchester City will meet Scottish champions Celtic and manager Pep Guardiola’s former club Barcelona in the Champions League group stage.

-Tottenham mark their return to European football’s top competition for the first time in six seasons, while Arsenal will aim to qualify for the knockout stages for a 13th successive year.
+Tottenham mark their return to European football’s top competition for the first time in six seasons, while Arsenal will be hoping to qualify for the knockout stages for a 13th successive year.

-Spurs, who reached the quarter-finals in 2010-11 with wins over both Milan clubs, have avoided the European heavyweights despite being drawn in pot three.
+Spurs reached the quarter-final stage in 2010-11 with memorable wins over both Milan clubs and have avoided any of the real European heavyweights in Group E this time around.

-French champions PSG knocked Chelsea out in the last 16 before losing to Manchester City, but have not met Arsenal since the 1993-94 Cup Winners’ Cup semi-final.
+The French champions faced English opposition twice last season, knocking Chelsea out in the last 16 before losing to Manchester City, but have not met Arsenal since the 1993-94 Cup Winners’ Cup semi-final.